WhyseRabbit/WhyseRabbit.github.io/_posts/2020-07-28-learning-online.md

 The good news is: A very simple boosting model fits amazingly well, with a validation accuracy of **99.53%**.
 Below is the source code for the models I've trained:

 ![Bagging](https://whyserabbit.github.io/assets/img/rick.png)
-*This model was rather disappointing in results with all the eefort it took.
+*While the Training and Validation scores are similar to the boosting model, the ROC-AUC Score is lower than the booster.
 Work smarter, not harder.*
 - **Training Accuracy: 99.81%**
 - **Validation Accuracy: 99.52**
 - **ROC-AUC Score: 99.27%**